Category Archives: marriage fraud

 There are many applicants who attend their interviews without counsel and get their applications or petitions approved.
 But these cases are usually very well-documented with positive information and no adverse factors to consider.
 The applicant also has to be very fortunate having a relatively short interview where no problems arose.
 It is hard to know how exactly your interview will go.

 Many things can go wrong at the interview with USCIS, which may lead to severe consequences including denial decisions and even a Notice to Appear in removal proceedings before an Immigration Court.
+This can occur under statutory law, regardless of the U.S. immigration policies of any existing Administration.

 For example, the USCIS officer may conduct separate interviews of the U.S. citizen (I-130 petitioner) and his foreign national spouse (I-485 applicant) and determine they entered into a sham marriage for immigration purposes.
 The officer may review the entire immigration history and/or criminal record of a naturalization applicant and find that he is not only ineligible for citizenship, but is subject to removal from the United States.